-- 1. If the applicant does not submit the necessary information to make the application complete within the 17 business day timeframe, the permit application will be considered incomplete and will be withdrawn.
-The conservation district or Department will notify the applicant/owner and consultant that the necessary information was not submitted within the established time frames and that the permit application is withdrawn by sending the applicant the permit application withdrawn letter. - 2.
-If the application is withdrawn, the conservation district or Department will close the file and take no further actions.
+- 1. If the applicant does not submit the necessary information to make the application complete within the 23 business day timeframe, the permit application will be considered incomplete and will be withdrawn.
+The conservation district will notify the Department application manager that the necessary information was not submitted within the established time frames.
+The Department application manager will notify the applicant/owner and consultant that the permit application is withdrawn by sending the permit application withdrawn letter. - 2.
+If the application is withdrawn, the conservation district and the Department application manager will close the file and take no further actions.
 The fees associated with the filing of the permit will not be refunded.
-The conservation district will update the monthly permit tracking form.
+The Department application manager will enter the appropriate codes into eFACTS.